mailjet/api-documentation/guides/_newsletter.md

 }
 ```

-In case of error, <code>/contactslist/$ID/managecontact</code> will return JSON payload containing a <code>ErrorInfo</code> and <code>ErrorMessage</code>.
+In case of error, <code>/contactslist/$ID/managecontact</code> will return JSON payload containing an <code>ErrorInfo</code> and <code>ErrorMessage</code>.

 ## Add Contacts in bulks

+<div id="managing-and-uploading-multiple-contacts-contact-managemanycontacts"></div>

-###Managing and uploading multiple contacts ( /contact/managemanycontacts )
+### Manage and upload multiple contacts ( /contact/managemanycontacts )

-This resource allows to add contacts in bulk in a json format.
+This resource allows you to add contacts in bulk in a JSON format.
 Optionally, these contacts can be added to existing lists.
 [More information](#contact_managemanycontacts)

+<div id="managing-multiple-contacts-subscriptions-to-a-list-contactslist-id-managemanycontacts"></div>

-###Managing multiple Contacts subscriptions to a List ( /contactslist/$ID/managemanycontacts )
+### Manage the subscriptions of multiple Contacts to a List ( /contactslist/$ID/managemanycontacts )

-This resource allows to add contacts directly to a list.
-This resource will create new contacts if the contacts are not already in the Mailjet system.
+This resource allows you to add contacts directly to a list.
+It will create new contacts if they are not already in the Mailjet system.
 [More information](#contactslist_managemanycontacts)

+<div id="managing-contacts-through-csv-upload"></div>

-###Managing Contacts through CSV upload
+### Manage Contacts through CSV upload

-This process allows to upload csv containing large quantities of contacts.
+This process allows you to upload CSV files containing large quantities of contacts.
 [More information](#csv_upload_contacts)

 <div id="prepare-a-newsletter"></div>
 <div id="create-a-newsletter"></div>

-##Prepare a campaign
+## Prepare a campaign

 ### Create a campaign draft